 The language and tactics a movement choose to deploy can be the difference between momentum gained and being dismissed completely.
 While the language and tactics will resonate with those already concerned about the environment, it does little to be inclusive of those on the opposing side or sitting on the fence.
 Extinction Rebellion would argue that if their message alienates someone on the basis of semantics or methodology then they weren’t likely to get on board with the message in the first place.

 Disruption to working people

 As a creative marketing agency, we know the effectiveness of being a disruptor; it can get you noticed and unsettle a monopoly held by a more established competitor.
-The Leeds ER protest is taking place on Victoria Bridge – a site strategically chosen to draw attention to the complicity of financial institutions in the climate change debate.
+The Leeds ER protest is taking place on Victoria Bridge.
+It’s a site strategically chosen to draw attention to the complicity of financial institutions in the climate change debate.
 However, the impact of their presence will not only be felt by those in finance.
-This will affect commuters, cab drivers and delivery drivers to name a few – and their inability to do their job could be incredibly costly to them.
+This will affect commuters, cab drivers and delivery drivers to name a few.
+Their inability to do their job could be incredibly costly to them.

 There is no black and white answer to the question of: do the ends ever justify the means?
 The only conclusion that can be drawn is that future protests will be scheduled if the UK government continue a campaign of inaction.

 Do the ends ever justify the means?
 Are the Extinction Rebellion protests a proportionate response to an issue that will seal the fate of future generations?
 Or are protestors employing the wrong methods to communicate their message?
 Tweet us @otbtweeter with your thoughts.